corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Added: Ringworld Graphical Enhancements at 1.0.0
     * Updated: "Terraform" to Tomb World at 1.2.0
 * 3.2.1 Update merged mod: Ringworld Graphical Enhancements at 1.1.0
-* 3.2.2 Update merged mods:
+* 3.3.0 Add and update merged mods
+    * Added: Enhanced Trade Districts and Designations at 1.0.0
-    * Colony Designation: Ecumenopolis Commercial at 2.3.0
+    * Updated: Colony Designation: Ecumenopolis Commercial at 2.4.0
-    * Planetary Modifier Enhancements at 2.5.0
+    * Updated: Planetary Modifier Enhancements at 2.5.0